-Unless you're in a small house or apartment, chances are there's a corner of your home that your standalone router doesn't quite reach.
-Whether it manifests as spotty Wi-Fi or just an irritatingly slow connection, you can do something about it besides complain about your disrupted Netflix session.
-By turning an old router into a Wi-Fi extender, you can grab the Wi-Fi data signal out of thin air and retransmit it to other parts of the house.
+Unless you're in a small house or apartment, chances are there's a spot in your home that your regular router doesn't quite reach, even if you have one of the best Wi-Fi routers.
+Whether this causes spotty Wi-Fi or just an overall slow connection, you can do something about it besides complain about your disrupted Netflix sessions.

 It's easy to reconfigure an old router into an extender so that the device grabs a strong Wi-Fi signal and sends out a fresh stream of data to previously unconnected areas.
 While it costs next to nothing to do this, don't expect Wi-Fi miracles.
 Still, it's a good way to inexpensively fill your home with wireless data.